Y0UR-U5ERNAME/PIGS/README.md

 ## Documentation
 In PIGS, each command comes before its parameter.
 Commands include:
 - `P`: Prints the corresponding character of the variable that the parameter points to.
 If this is impossible, then it prints nothing.
-- `I`: Takes input in the variable that the parameter points to.
+- `I`: Takes input starting with the variable that the parameter points to.
+The corresponding number of each character is stored.
 - `G`: Starts running from a specific index of the commands, specified by the variable that the parameter points to.
 If the index goes past the end of the code, then the program is terminated.
 - `S`: Prepares to set the variable that the variable that the parameter points to, points to.
 By default this is 0.
 - `+`: Adds the variable that the parameter points to to the prepared variable.